Michael's

 work is asymmetrical, but visually balanced" Michael M. Dyber

-became the first American to win 1st Prize in the most
+In 1994, he became the first American to ever win 1st Prize

-German Award for Jewelry and Precious Stones, Idar -Oberstein.
+twice in the 40th German Award for Jewelry & Precious

 MUSEUM